angelicalazaro/perilovers-in-perigord/README.md

 **Périlovers in Périgord** is a deliberately nostalgic web project channeling the early 2000s internet: glitter gifs, scrolling banners, and all.
 It's a playful React app that simulates a dating/travel platform for proud Périgord locals.

+## 👩‍💻 Team

+This project was created by:

+- Angelica Lazaro
+- Lise Perard
+- Bastien Faccinetto
+- Jules Marcilloux

 ## 💻 Tech Stack

 - **React.js**